 Zero to eight years are considered the formative years of children.
 During these years, massive changes happen to the physical, emotional, intellectual, and social aspects that will dramatically impact them later in their lives.
 Homeschoolers of this age bracket can enormously benefit from playing even the simplest board games.

 For example, teaching your homeschoolers the board game Scrabble can boost their language acquisition.
-Playing chess with them after hours of homeschooling further hones their logical thinking skills.
+Playing chess with them after hours of homeschooling further hones their logical thinking skills and chess can also become a favorite hobby as well.
 Moreover, learning from board games like the Game of Life practices their decision-making skills which will help them later in real-life challenges.